Importance of nursery rhymes: early reading skills and language development

 - Say the wrong words and let your children correct you!

 - Draw pictures of your favourite scenes or characters in the rhyme.

-- Speaking, singing, and reading aloud stimulate a child’s understanding and use of spoken and written language.
+- Reading and singing aloud nursery rhymes stimulates a child’s understanding and use of spoken and written language.

-- Integrating Rhymes, jingles and chants, and other traditional literature contributes to a linguistically rich environment in which young children are exposed to the rich vocabulary, syntactic complexity, and decontextualized language.
+- Integrating rhymes, jingles and chants, riddles and tongue twisters etc. contributes to a linguistically rich environment in which young children are exposed to rich vocabulary, syntactic complexity and decontextualized language.

 We hope you enjoyed our blog on why nursery rhymes are important for preschool and kindergarten children.

 We would love to Hear from You!

 Is there a particular nursery rhyme that brings back nostalgic memories?

 Please share your thoughts in the commenting section below.